Can you eat cooked meat after 5 days?

 Can I eat cooked pork after 5 days?

 USDA recommends using cooked pork within three to four days, kept refrigerated (40 °F or less).
 Refrigeration slows but does not stop bacterial growth.
 USDA recommends using cooked leftovers within three to four days. … Spoilage bacteria can grow at cold temperatures, such as in the refrigerator.

-Can you eat cooked beef after a week?
+Can I eat cooked mince after 5 days?

 Properly stored, cooked ground beef will last for 3 to 4 days in the refrigerator.
 To further extend the shelf life of cooked ground beef, freeze it; freeze in covered airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap.

 Can you eat a steak that has been in the fridge for a week?